 Once you’ve completed the Florida drug and alcohol course and have completed the permit test, the real road work and practice begins.
 That’s where the parent-teen relationship comes into play.
 Per Florida law, parents are required to supervise their teens for 50 hours of behind-the-wheel training.

-There is a Florida, DHSMV-approved, parent-teen driving skills guide that covers all the necessary skills a teen needs to know.
-The final page of the guide also includes a form that must be either signed or notarized in front of a DHSMV examiner.
+There is a Florida-authorized, parent-teen driving skills guide that covers all the necessary skills a teen needs to know.
+The final page of the guide also includes a form that must be either signed or notarized in front of an official, authorized examiner.
 When you take your final driver’s exam, you are allowed any number of re-takes for the exam, so you don’t have to worry if you don’t pass on your first try.

 The Graduated License